mtiller/ModelicaBook/text/source/behavior/discrete/measuring.rst

 Note the presence of the ``discrete`` qualifier in the declaration of ``omega1_measured``.
-This special qualifier indicates that the specified variable does not have a continuous value.
+This special qualifier indicates that the specified variable does not have a continuous solution.
 Instead, the value of this variable will make (only) discrete jumps during the simulation.
 It is not required to include the ``discrete`` keyword but it is useful because it provides additional information about the